-On September 4, 2012, we used available cash to repay the mortgage loan collateralized by our Sumner Square property located in Washington, DC totaling approximately \$23.2 million.
+On September 4, 2012, we used available cash to repay the mortgage loan collateralized by our Sumner Square property located in Washington, DC totaling approximately \$2.2 million.
 The mortgage financing bore interest at a fixed rate of 7.35% per annum and was scheduled to mature on September 1, 2013.
 We recognized a loss on early extinguishment of debt totaling approximately \$0.3 million, which included a prepayment penalty totaling approximately \$0.2 million associated with the early repayment.

-On August 24, 2012, we used available cash to redeem the remaining \$225.0 million in aggregate principal amount of our 6.25% senior notes due 2013.
+On August 24, 2012, our Operating Partnership used available cash to redeem the remaining \$225.0 million in aggregate principal amount of its 6.25% senior notes due 2013.
 The redemption price was determined in accordance with the applicable indenture and totaled approximately \$231.6 million.
 The redemption price included approximately \$1.5 million of accrued and unpaid interest to, but not including, the redemption date.
-Excluding such accrued and unpaid interest, the redemption price was approximately 102.25% of the principal amount being redeemed.
-We recognized a loss on early extinguishment of debt totaling approximately \$5.2 million, which amount included the payment of the redemption premium totaling approximately \$5.1 million.
+Excluding such accrued and unpaid interest, the redemption price was approximately \$2.5 million, which amount included the payment of the redemption premium totaling approximately \$5.1 million.